-The terms secular and secularism have come to life as keywords in the last thirty years, largely because of their contrastive relationship with religious/religion.
-These contrasts have been precipitated by such world historical events as the presidency of Jimmy Carter (1977–81; the first modern President avowedly a born-again Christian); the papacy of John Paul II (1978–2005); and the Iranian Revolution (1979).
+The terms secular and secularism have come to life as keywords in the last forty years, largely because of their contrastive relationship with religious and religion.
+These contrasts have been precipitated by such historical events as the presidency of Jimmy Carter (1977–81; the first modern president avowedly a born-again Christian); the papacy of John Paul II (1978–2005); and the Iranian Revolution (1979).
 The meaning of secular was relatively uncontested in the early and middle Cold War era (“Godless Communism” was not called secular), but the word has gained energy and complexity in debates provoked by the new age since Thatcher, Reagan, the end of the Soviet Union, the crisis in India provoked by militant Hinduism, and the rise of Islamism.
 The denotation of secular is an issue around the world, for example in both South Asia and the Middle East, as well as the United States and the European Union, especially in relation to new immigrants.
 Within English-language political and intellectual debates, Edward Said’s “Secular Criticism” (1983) marks one major beginning.

-All of these senses of secular were well established when G. J. Holyoake (1817-1906) raised the concept to a new pitch by his polemical formulation of Secularism in his book of that title published in1854 and in his journal, The Reasoner.
-He coined the term after spending six months in prison as the last man to be punished in this manner for public blasphemy, and was otherwise a long-active Owenite and cooperativist.
-OED summarizes his view as “the doctrine that morality should be based solely on regard to the wellbeing of mankind in the present life, to the exclusion of all considerations drawn from belief in God or in a future state”, or as Gladstone put it in 1876, “the positive and exclusive claims of the purposes, the enjoyments, and the needs, presented to us in the world of sight and experience”.
-As early as 1890, the Times noted what has become a regular topic for recent debate, “characteristic . . . secularist intolerance”.
-In 20c, the adjective secular has assumed major importance when related to the larger, non-institutional form of this worldview, which has at least since 19c been taken by some opponents and some advocates as equivalent to materialism (OED secularity sense 2, last attested in 1882).
+All of these senses of secular were well established when G. J. Holyoake raised the concept to a new pitch by his polemical formulation of Secularism in his book of that title published in 1854 and in his journal, The Reasoner.
+He coined the term secularism after spending six months in prison as the last man to be punished in this manner for public blasphemy.
+OED summarizes Holyoake’s view as “The doctrine that morality should be based solely on regard to the well-being of mankind in the present life, to the exclusion of all considerations drawn from belief in God or in a future state,” or as Gladstone put it in 1876, “the positive and exclusive claims of the purposes, the enjoyments, and the needs, presented to us in the world of sight and experience.”
+As early as 1890, the Times noted what has become a regular topic for recent debate, “characteristic . . . secularist intolerance.”
+In C20, the adjective secular has assumed major importance when related to the larger, non-institutional form of this worldview, which has at least since C19 been taken by some opponents and some advocates as equivalent to materialism (OED secularity, last attested in 1882).

 In recent usage, an important development as yet unregistered by the OED has been that the secular is now contrasted not simply to religion, the church, or the spiritual, but to any and all forms of what Kenneth Burke called “God-terms” (Rhetoric of Religion, 1961).
-So, for instance, in the work of Said secular writing is opposed to nationalist writing, even though the nation-state had earlier been itself a major instance of the secular.
+So, for instance, in the work of Edward Said, secular writing is opposed to nationalist writing, even though the nation-state had earlier been itself a major instance of the secular.